-Sci-Fi Nerd: Commentary, reflection and accolades from a fan’s point of view on all things sci-fi and fantasy.
+Sci-Fi Nerd: Commentary, reflection, and accolades from a fan’s point of view on all things sci-fi and fantasy.

-An alien hunter has a chip on his shoulder combined with massive future-tech advantages when he challenges a group of human mercenaries for the role of alpha male in the jungles of earth.
+An alien hunter has a chip on his shoulder combined with massive future-tech advantages when he challenges a group of human mercenaries for the role of alpha male in the jungles of the earth.

 They are up against one of the best movie creatures ever created for science fiction in the Predator, a technically enhanced, humanoid alien who is apparently part of a civilization that prizes their hunters and holds what they do in high esteem.
-He kills for sport not out of necessity, and takes grisly trophies as part of doing his thing.
+He kills for sport not out of necessity and takes grisly trophies as part of doing his thing.
 His enhancements include heightened vision that allows him to see in a visual spectrum beyond human eyesight, a laser targeting device that helps him aim the deadly explosive charges he launches from weapons built into his outfit, and the ability to be nearly invisible using a camouflage device.
-The suit even has a built in emergency first aid kit and self destruct function that enables the user to cause a near nuclear level explosion that removes all evidence of his presence if needed.
+The suit even has a built-in emergency first aid kit and self-destruct function that enables the user to cause a near nuclear level explosion that removes all evidence of his presence if needed.

 The film gave birth to two sequels, Predator 2 (1990), and Predators (2010), as well as two crossover films with the Alien franchise, Alien vs. Predator (2004) and Aliens vs. Predator: Requiem (2007), have been less than stellar.
-Another entry into the franchise is in the works at 20th Century Fox, which may or may not actually become reality in the relatively near future.
+Another entry into the franchise is in the works at 20th Century Fox, which may or may not become a reality in the relatively near future.